reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-03-v2.md

 ### Task 1: Create the enrollment

-In this task, you wil create an individual enrollment in the Device Provisioning Service.
+In this task, you will create an individual enrollment in the Device Provisioning Service.

-1. In the Azure portal navigate to the resource group **az220rg-<inject key="DeploymentID" enableCopy="false" />**. and select the **dps-az220-training-<inject key="DeploymentID" enableCopy="false" />** from the resource list.
+1. On the Azure portal, navigate to the resource group and select **az220rg-<inject key="DeploymentID" enableCopy="false" />**. and select the **dps-az220-training-<inject key="DeploymentID" enableCopy="false" />** from the resource list.

    ![](./media/az-3-1.png)